 Similarly, computer programs claimed as computer listings per se, i.e., the descriptions or expressions of the programs, are not physical "things," nor are they statutory processes, as they are not "acts" being performed.
 Such claimed computer programs do not define any structural and functional interrelationships between the computer program and other claimed aspects of the invention which permit the computer program's functionality to be realized.
-In contrast, a claimed computer-readable medium encoded with a computer program defines structural and functional interrelationships between the computer program and the medium which permit the computer program's functionality to be realized, and is thus statutory.
-Accordingly, it is important to distinguish claims that define descriptive material per se from claims that define statutory inventions.
+In contrast, a claimed computer-readable medium encoded with a computer program defines structural and functional interrelationships between the computer program and the medium which permit the computer program is functionality to be realized.
+In contrast, a claimed computer program's functionality to be realized.
+In contrast, is important to distinguish claims that define descriptive material per se from claims that define statutory inventions.